ConvoAI-Capstone-SpSu2025/currensee/readme_v2.md

   <img src="[Placeholder for the interactive report screenshot from page 10]" alt="Interactive Report Customization" width="700"/>
 </p>

+For each meeting that the user has, Currensee first determines the **Meeting Focus** that will be discussed in the meeting based upon the meeting description and recent past emails.
+The Meeting Focus could range from an Annual Financial Review, Risk Analysis, Sustainability, to Relationship Building.
+Based on the Meeting Focus, Currensee curates the most relevant information from each data source to include in its report.
+In addition, Currensee incorporates click data from the user to learn which parts of the report are most useful to the user for the topic.

 - **Interactive Feedback Loop**: Users can request longer/shorter summaries with immediate adaptation
 - **Preference Learning**: System remembers individual advisor preferences for report style and content depth
 - **Client-Specific Intelligence**: Tailored insights based on client industry, portfolio, and communication history
-- **Meeting Type Optimization**: Different templates for annual reviews, check-ins, and crisis management calls
+- **Meeting Type Optimization**: Different focus for annual reviews, check-ins, and crisis management calls

 ### **3. Enterprise-Grade Security Guardrails**